RyanteckLTD/RTK-000-003/scratchGPIO/scratchTutorial.md

 ```
 tightvncserver
 ```
+Set the password you will require to login to the server, we do not need a viewer password so press n for the view only password.

 Next we want to download a piece of code that will allow us to automatically run this VNC Server on boot.
 This can be downloaded using the follwing command:
 ```
 wget http://goo.gl/FlrtAW --no-check-certificate --trust-server-names